-Previously studying various styles of fighting arts Sensei since1965, Justin Butler began studying Shotokan in 1982 and now carries an 8th Dan (black belt), a 3rd Dan in Hakkoryu Jujitsu, and a 7th Dan in ISKA Jujitsu.
-He is currently one of the Hanshi instructors for the International San Ten Karate Association (ISKA), joined with the American Shotokan Karate Federation (ASKF) some time later, and is one of the senior instructors at the Shotokan Karate Dojo.
+Previously studying various styles of fighting arts since1965, Sensei Justin Butler began studying Shotokan in 1982 and now carries an 8th Dan (black belt), a 3rd Dan in Hakkoryu Jujitsu, and a 7th Dan in ISKA Jujitsu.
+He is currently one of the Hanshi instructors for the International San Ten Karate Association (ISKA).
+He joined with the American Shotokan Karate Federation (ASKF) some time later, and is one of the senior instructors at the Shotokan Karate Dojo.

-Along with his service to the karate-do world, Mr. Butler served in the Army in Vietnam War as part of the 101st Airborne division in 1970-1971.
+Along with his service to the karate-do world, Mr. Butler served in the Army during the Vietnam War as part of the 101st Airborne Division in 1970-1971.

 He also trained in Gung Fu North and South Tiger under Sifu Cho, has trained in sword techniques, including iido, and is certified in shiatsu (acupressure).

-Along with earning his rank under Dennis Pulumbo, Sensei Justin Butler began learning Shotokan from respected Senseis that led eventually to training under Sensei Vincent Cruz under the guidance of the revered Sensei Hidetaka Nishiyama (西山 英峻).
+Along with earning his rank under Dennis Pulumbo, Sensei Justin Butler began learning Shotokan from respected senseis that led eventually to training under Sensei Vincent Cruz from the guidance of the revered Sensei Hidetaka Nishiyama (西山 英峻).

-Sensei Butler specializes in functional teachings of applications within kata (forms) practiced in Karate.
-He is an expert in teaching self-defense, fighting arts to physically disabled people, areas mentioned above, and other combative arts aspects taught in the Shotokan Karate Dojo.
+Sensei Butler specializes in functional teachings of applications within kata (forms) practiced in karate.
+He is an expert in teaching self-defense, fighting arts to physically disabled people and other combative arts aspects taught in the Shotokan Karate Dojo.

-Mr. Pereda earned his black belt in 1998 and trained under Senseis Javier Gomez and teachers assistant to the famous Sensei, Hirokazu Kanazawa (金澤 弘和), and Sensie John Bolosan under the Funakoshi Shotokan Karate Association (FSKA).
+Mr. Pereda earned his black belt in 1998 and trained under Senseis Javier Gomez, a teacher's assistant to the famous Sensei and Hirokazu Kanazawa (金澤 弘和).
 Sensei Pereda earned his Ni Dan (second degree black belt) in 2015.